 \section{Introduction.}

-The operational picture of physical theories aim at understanding the physical world in terms of statistics generated by experiments performed on physical systems.
-The novelty of such picture relies on the idea that observable facts are enough to predict outcomes of some physical experiments without much emphasis on the underlying physical states of reality, commonly referred to as ontological states.
-However, there are limitations of the operational picture not just towards predictive power but also that such a picture lacks any deeper understanding of nature.
-As a consequence from a realist perspective, any operational prediction needs to be supported by some ontological states of reality even if they might be unobservable or hidden.
-Interestingly, observations from classical world exhibit that observable facts corresponds to physical realities.
-However, in any general theory it might also be possible that observable facts are just a reflection of some underlying physical reality even when the physical reality can not be directly observed.
-As a consequence in classical physics, any laws of physics applicable on the observable level is valid at the ontological level too.
+The operational picture of physical theories aims at understanding the physical world in terms of statistics generated by experiments performed on physical systems.
+The novelty of such a picture relies on the idea that observable facts are enough to predict outcomes of some physical experiments without much emphasis on the underlying physical states of reality, commonly referred to as ontological states.
+However, there are limitations of the operational picture, not just towards predictive power but also that such a picture lacks any deeper understanding of nature.
+From a realist perspective, any operational prediction needs to be supported by some ontological states of reality even if they might be unobservable or hidden.
+One of the most compelling beliefs that are held by most physicists is that physical entities in the classical world are real or a fact that is independent of observation.
+However, in any general theory, it might also be possible that observable facts are just a reflection of some underlying physical reality even when the physical reality can not be directly observed.
 Building on this viewpoint, Bell in 1964 \cite{Bell} could prove that quantum theory is inherently different from classical physics.